 The University of Texas at Arlington is home to the preeminent university-based nanotechnology research, development and teaching facility in North Texas.
 The Nanotechnology Research & Education Center is an interdisciplinary resource open to scientists within and outside of the University.
 Research activities are conducted through mutually-beneficial associations of chemistry, electrical engineering, mechanical and aerospace engineering, materials science and physics faculty, graduate students and research assistants at UTA, as well as collaborative efforts with investigators at other universities and in the private sector.

 Nedderman Hall is the College of Engineering’s primary facility.
-In it are the office of the Dean of Engineering; offices of the Civil Engineering, Computer Science & Engineering and the Electrical Engineering Departments; the Center for Engineering Distance Education; the Science and Engineering Library; several laboratories and classrooms and a large auditorium.
-The two-story atrium features banners representing the 123 nations of students who have pursued engineering degrees at UT Arlington.
+In it are the office of the Dean of Engineering; offices of the Civil Engineering, Electrical Engineering Departments; the Center for Distance Education; the Science and Engineering Library; several laboratories and classrooms, and a large auditorium.
+The two-story atrium features banners representing the nations of all students who have pursued engineering degrees at UT Arlington.